therootdir/cyber-blog-templates/neo-blue/readme.md

 - Click on the image to open it in full view

-- Right-click on the image and select "Copy Image address" or "Open image in new tab"
+- Right-click on the image and select `Copy Image address` or `Open image in new tab`

 - In the new tab, you'll see the full URL of the image, which looks like this:
   "https://images.unsplash.com/photo-[image-id]?ixlib=rb-[version]&q=[quality]&w=[width]&fit=[fit]"